 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Bernstein Private Wealth Management is the boutique private wealth management arm of AllianceBernstein LP, a prominent investment firm with $487 billion in assets under management (AUM) and nearly 3,500 employees.
-The private wealth division serves affluent individuals, families, foundations and others and is responsible for roughly $100 billion of the company’s total AUM.
-Headquartered in New York, it has nearly 20 offices around the country.
+Bernstein Private Wealth Management is the boutique private wealth management arm of AllianceBernstein LP, a prominent global investment firm with $697 billion in assets under management (AUM).
+The private wealth division serves affluent individuals, families, foundations and others.
+Its teams of analysts across the world engage in comprehensive proprietary research.
+The firm generally requires high account minimums.